Daniel-Elston/Daniel-Elston/README.md

 ---

-<sub>I am open to Data Science roles providing strategic business solutions for companies.
+I am open to Data Science roles providing strategic business solutions for companies.
 Further to this, I am open to Data Engineering and Machine Learning roles.
 Not only do I have the necessary skills, but these roles provide the knowledge to make me a well-rounded data specialist.
   I am interested in the natural sciences.
-So beyond the business sector, I would happily apply my Data Science skills in a research-based, or scientific role such as pharmaceuticals or medicine.</sub>
+So beyond the business sector, I would happily apply my Data Science skills in a research-based, or scientific role such as pharmaceuticals or medicine.

 ---